Transportation Industry: How to Compete Online

 While sites like Jobing, Monster, and Indeed can help you post jobs and find candidates, it’s your website that truly lures top prospective talent.
 Make sure your website highlights the benefits of driving for your company.
 Clearly illustrate your corporate structure, values, and credibility so that the prospects who find you have the information they need before applying.

-Harness the Power of Inbound Marketing
+Harness the Power of Marketing

 Use social networks to spread the word about your company through useful, insightful content.
 Harness the power of video to elicit an emotional response to your message.
 By putting your message in front of potential customers in a non-demanding and informative manner, you increase the likelihood of engagement with your site.